From ransomware and malware to email and financial data hacks, business data and personal information are the main targets of most cyber criminals.

-They send malicious emails to your employees hoping they won't know the difference between a fake and real email.
-Educating your entire staff on cyber attacks and what they look like could be the difference in safe online use and paying millions of dollars ransom.
+They send malicious emails to your employees, hoping they won't know the difference between a fake and real email.
+Educating your entire staff on cyber attacks and what they look like could be the difference between safe online use and paying millions of dollars ransom.

-At CoreTech we understand the value of cybersecurity education which is why we began providing it to our clients.
+At CoreTech, we understand the value of cybersecurity education, which is why we began providing it to our clients.
 We want everyone to have a better understanding of what these attacks look like, and have the resources they need to educate their staff as well.

-I sat down with Wynn Obermeyer, our Director of Technical services to learn more about our security service offerings and how they benefit our client.
+I sat down with Wynn Obermeyer, our Director of Technical Services, to learn more about our security service offerings and how they benefit our client.